The Secret Problem Isn’t Secrets – It's Identity

 3. Secret Fetching: The workload uses its SVID to authenticate to a secrets manager, fetching the secrets it needs without ever storing credentials locally.

-The Key Takeaway: Identity Comes First.
+Identity Comes First.
 Secrets Come Second.

-Instead of relying on possession of a token or API key, workloads prove their identity.
+SPIFFE/SPIRE doesn’t magically eliminate secrets.
+However, it requires us to change how we think about access.
+Instead of relying on possession of a token or API key, workloads now have to prove their identity.
 That verified identity becomes the basis for gated, auditable access.
-You stop distributing secrets and start issuing trust.
 SPIFFE handles the identity while your app logic or policy engine decides what that identity is authorized to do.

 What this series covers